WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-PA2.md

 It was published 2016 by University of Kentucky Libraries.

-The network consists of 262 nodes (junctions), 290 pipes, 1 pump and 1 water source.
+The network consists of 262 nodes (junctions), 290 pipes, 1 pump and 1 reservoir.

 <img src="../static/benchmarks/network-pa2/pa2_plot.png"/>